Medication Awareness

 About Medication Awareness

 This course is available via an in-house group course for up to 12 delegates.
 Choose for the course to be delivered either face to face or by a blended learning option, at a time and place convenient to you.
 Alternatively, learn through one of our scheduled courses at centres located across the UK.
-Upon completion of this course, a certificate will be awarded.
+Upon completion of this course, a certificate will be awarded, which is valid for 1 year.

-Dedicated account manager support
+Dedicated account managers and support

-your needs
+Comprehensive courses for all your needs

 Medication Awareness Course Outline